doloadama/alx-files_manager/README.md

 Kue
 **By: Guillaume, CTO at Holberton School**
 **Weight: 1**
-Project to be done in teams of 2 people (your team: Adama Dolo) Project will start Jun 22, 2023 3:00 AM, must end by Jun 29, 2023 3:00 AM Checker will be released at Jun 23, 2023 9:00 PM Manual QA review must be done (request it when you are done with the project) An auto review will be launched at the deadline

 This project is a summary of this back-end trimester: authentication, NodeJS, MongoDB, Redis, pagination, and background processing.